-Realize that each and every person has worth and value, and is actually full of potential for greatness if he learns from his mistakes and those of others adjusted ego.
+Notice that many of these concepts are, in one way or another, connected to acceptance and a properly adjusted ego.
 No-one gets worked up over a dog that does not purr or a cat that does not bark.
-But for some reason, we are annoved at others - or at ourselves - for the way they are, and we often try to "fix" them.
+But for some reason, we are annoyed at others - or at ourselves - for the way they are, and we often try to "fix" them.
 The fact is, though, that the only person we can try to "fix" is ourselves.
 Ironically, when we see something that needs to be changed in others, it is often something that needs to be changed in ourselves.
 Unfortunately, though, we are often too lazy to do so and so we expect the change to take place in others.
-In our relationships, we find ourselves grinding water as we become enraged. express our feelings and of disappointment towards others for simply being what they are.
+In our relationships, we find ourselves grinding water as we become enraged. and express our feelings disappointment towards others for simply being what they are.
 In our iPod generation, we would like to "fix" and change others as fast as we change a song we dislike.
 Is there anything more egocentric than this?
 As the saying goes, "Anger is a way one tries to take control when he is out of control."
 On the contrary, we must focus on controlling ourselves before our anger controls us.